I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ns-d3d12umddi-d3d12ddiarg_create_video_decoder_0021.md

 ## Members

+`BitRate`

 `Configuration`

 The decode profile and bitstream encryption.
 For more information, see the <a href="..\d3d12umddi\ne-d3d12umddi-d3d12ddi_video_decode_configuration_flags_0020.md">D3D12DDI_VIDEO_DECODE_CONFIGURATION</a> enumeration.

 `DecodeHeight`

 The decode height of the bitstream to be decoded.

 `DecodeWidth`

 The decode width of the bitstream to be decoded.

 `FrameRate`

 The frame rate of the input video stream.

 `MaxDecodePictureBufferCount`

 The maximum number of decode picture buffers this stream can have.

 `NodeMask`

 A node mask.
 For single GPU operation, set this value to zero (0).
 If there are multiple GPU nodes, set a bit to identify the physical adapter of the device to which the command queue applies.
 Each bit in the mask corresponds to a single node.
 Only one  bit may be set.

 `Usage`

 A hint for the intended usage for the decoder stream.
 For more information, see the <a href="..\d3d12umddi\ne-d3d12umddi-d3d12ddi_video_usage.md">D3D12DDI_VIDEO_USAGE</a> enumeration.

 ## Remarks
 Drivers can use the <i>Bitrate</i> and <i>FrameRate</i> parameters to inform heuristics such as intermediate allocation sizes or performance optimizations.

 Decoding a frame is allowed to fail if the <i>Bitrate</i> and <i>FrameRate</i> values are insufficient for the video stream.
 If decode fails for this reason, the query <b>D3D12DDI_QUERY_TYPE_VIDEO_DECODE_STATISTICS</b> must return a status of <b>D3D12DDI_VIDEO_DECODE_STATUS_RATE_EXCEEDED</b>.